Germans are less about laissez-faire parenting than they are about letting kids take risks, which is a much more inspiring way to live.

 I expected anarchy.
 I expected my boys to throw flaming logs back and forth while laughing like cartoon villains.
 What I got was far more measured.
 My oldest burned more long strips of cardboard, observing how different parts burned like a naturalist noting the behavior of an animal.
-He marked the sounds of the fire and thought about why it wooshed.
-He hypothesized about how different sizes of cardboard would burn and then tested his hypothesis.
-He burned different types of paper and wondered at the way they curled or blackened.
+He marked the sounds of the fire and thought about why it whooshed.
+He hypothesized about how different sizes of cardboard would burn and then tested his hypotheses.
+He burned different types of paper and wondered at the way they curled and blackened.

 And it all made sense.
 As American parents, we are deeply risk-averse.
 But an aversion to risk is antithetical to discovery.
 And discovery feels significant.
 Discovery makes a kid feel smart and behave more intelligently.

-I thought I’d had been giving my kids freedom to learn, explore and discover on their own.
+I thought I had been giving my kids freedom to learn, explore, and discover on their own.
 But I hadn’t been.
 Not really.
 Because I’d managed away most of their risk.
-They could go outside alone.
-But not past the yard.
+They could go outside alone, but not past the yard.
 Not to the creek or meadow.
 Not out of eyesight.
-They could cook.
-But not at the stove.
+They could cook, but not at the stove.
 Not with the sharp knives.
-They could be at the fire.
-But they could not get too close.
+They could be at the fire, but they could not get too close.
 They certainly couldn’t stir the embers or throw something into the flames.

 And now that they had the opportunity, they were showing me their capacity for wonder and discovery.